K-theory of rational quadratic forms: Abstract

 \section{Abstract}

-We compute the genus of a rational quadratic form in terms of an invariant of the $C^*$-algebra $\mathscr{A}$ attached to the adelic orthogonal group of the form.
-Using the K-theory of $\mathscr{A}$, one gets a higher composition law for the quadratic forms.
-In particular, the Gauss composition is a special case corresponding to the binary quadratic forms.
+We compute the genus of a rational quadratic form in terms of the K-theory of a $C^*$-algebra attached to the adelic orthogonal group of the form.
+As a corollary, one gets a higher composition law for the rational quadratic forms.
+As an illustration, we consider the Gauss composition of the binary quadratic forms.